julianlam/feps/fep/ef61/fep-ef61.md

 ### DID methods

 Implementers MUST support the [did:key] method and MAY support the [did:web] method.
 Other DID methods SHOULD NOT be used.

+DID documents SHOULD contain Ed25519 public keys represented as verification methods with `Multikey` type (as defined in the [Controller Documents](https://www.w3.org/TR/controller-document/#multikey) specification).

 Any [DID URL][DID-URL] capabilities of a DID method MUST be ignored when working with `ap://` URLs.

 ### Dereferencing ap:// URLs